generalized-intelligence/Tegu/Annotation/Serval-Image-Annotation/README.md

 Project initialized by Generalized Intelligence

-Distributed under the BSD 3-Clause license.
+Distributed under the GPL-v3 license.
 See LICENSE for more information.

 # Contribute